radius-project/radius/docs/content/components/dapr-components/dapr-pubsub/dapr-pubsub-servicebus/index.md

 ---
 type: docs
-title: "Use Dapr Pub/Sub over Azure ServiceBus with Radius"
+title: "Use Dapr Pub/Sub with Azure ServiceBus"
 linkTitle: "Azure ServiceBus"
-description: "Learn how to use Dapr Pub/Sub with Azure ServiceBus and Radius"
+description: "Learn how to use Dapr Pub/Sub with Azure ServiceBus"
 weight: 200
 ---

-## Dapr Pub/Sub with Azure ServiceBus

 Radius components for Dapr Pub/Sub with Azure ServiceBus offers: